ALMA/ACA CO Survey of the IC 1459 and NGC 4636 Groups: Environmental Effects on the Molecular Gas of Group Galaxies: Observations and data

 For each galaxy, we obtained a detection mask from the cleaned data cube, using the SoFiA (Source Finding Application) software \citep{serra2015a,westmeier2021} with a 3$\sigma$ threshold for reliable detection.
-In particular, to create the detection mask, the data cube was convolved with several smoothing kernels.
-We only applied Gaussian filters with 0, 3, 7 pixels on the sky plane, and merged all detected voxels, with a spatial radius of 3 pixels and a spectral radius of 2 channels, to construct 3D individual objects.
-In addition, we further manually removed false detections in the mask by visual inspection.
+In particular, the data cube was convolved with several smoothing kernels, which are Gaussian filters with FWHM equivalent to 0, 3, and 7 pixels on the sky plane, and a threshold-based detection mask is produced for each smoothed version of the cube.
+The final detection mask is a combination of all these masks.
+Such a smooth + clip (S + C) procedure is good at detecting low density and diffuse structures.
+Then, a reliability parameter of the detection should be calculated by SoFiA by comparing the statistics of distribution of negative and positive pixels, based on the assumption that the noise has a rough symmetric distribution around zero, and thus the noise pattern of positive pixels should be similar to that of negative pixels.
+We refer the readers to \cite{serra2015a} for more details of the algorithm.
+Because the field of view is relatively small for some of our observations, there is not sufficient statistics to robustly derive the reliability parameter for every galaxy.
+Therefore, we further manually inspect each detection mask to remove false detections.
 By applying the final detection masks for the sample galaxies, we generated integrated CO intensity maps (0th moment), velocity field maps (1st moment), and velocity dispersion maps (2nd moment).

 The CN line data were reduced into final products (i.e., data cubes, moment maps) in the same manner as the CO data.
 In addition to the line data, we created 3 mm continuum images by averaging the line-free channels in four SPWs.
-The results of the CN and continuum data are in Appendix~\ref{app:cn} and \ref{app:conti}.
+The results of the CN and continuum data are in Appendices~\ref{app:cn} and \ref{app:conti}.

-\subsection{Ancillary data}
+\subsection{Ancillary Data}

 To estimate the stellar masses ($M_\star$), SFRs, and {\HI} masses of galaxies in our sample and to investigate {\HI} distribution of the sample galaxies, we made use of the complementary data including the far-ultraviolet (FUV), near-ultraviolet (NUV), infrared, and {\HI} images.
 For calculating the stellar masses and SFRs, we assume a Kroupa initial mass function (IMF; \citealt{kroupa2001}).
 First, to obtain an estimate of the stellar masses, we utilize the photometric pipeline of \cite{wang2017} with the 3.4~$\mu$m data (W1 band) and 4.6~$\mu$m data (W2 band) of the Wide-field Infrared Survey Explorer (WISE; \citealt{wright2010}).
 We derive the stellar mass of the sample galaxies using the W1 luminosity with a W1-W2 color dependent mass-to-light ratio \citep{jarrett2017} (for details, see Section 3 of \citealt{wang2017}).
 The typical error of the stellar mass is 0.15 dex.
 With a combination of the Galaxy Evolution Explorer (GALEX) FUV data \citep{martin2005} and the 22 $\mu$m data (W4 band) from WISE \citep{wright2010}, we also derive the dust attenuation corrected SFR by using the equations of \cite{calzetti2013}.
 The FUV and W4 fluxes trace the dust free and dust attenuated part of the total SFR in a galaxy, respectively.
 When the FUV fluxes have too low S/N ($<$1), we use GALEX NUV fluxes to estimate the dust free part of the SFR.